enderprotocol/ender-v1/README.md

 The function transfers the calculated reward to the user's address using the mintEndToUser function from the endTreasury contract.

 It checks if the user needs to claim refraction rewards or staking rewards manually.
 If the rewardShareIndex does not match rewardSharePerUserIndex[_tokenId], the user need not to claim refraction rewards using the claimRefractionRewards function.
-Similarly, if rewardSharePerUserIndexSend[_tokenId] does not match rewardShareIndexSend, the user need not to claim staking rewards using the claimStakingReward function.
+Similarly, if rewardSharePerUserIndexSend[_tokenId] does not match rewardShareIndexSend, the user need not to claim staking rewards using the calculateStakingReward function.

 The function updates various accounting variables, including subtracting the userBondPrincipalAmount associated with the bond from totalBondPrincipalAmount.